Overview

 Invert tubes 8 times to ensure complete mixing.

-Centrifuge SST tubes at 1800 - 2200 x g for 10-15 minutes
+Centrifuge tubes at 1800 - 2200 x g for 10-15 minutes within 2 hours of collection.

-Draw off serum (top layer) into Aliquot tubes with pipette, ensuring not to take gel or RBC (middle/bottom layers)
+Draw off serum (top layer) into aliquot tubes with pipette, ensuring not to take gel or RBC (middle/bottom layers).

-Store Aliquot tubes in refrigerator (2°C - 8°C) until shipping.
+Store aliquot tubes in refrigerator (2° C - 8° C) until shipping.

-Specimen stability:
+Specimen Handling:

-Up to 2 freeze / thaw
+Up to 5 freeze / thaw cycles

 Additional Information